ed-donner/connect/README.md

 3. Create a python virtualenv with `python -m venv venv`
 4. Activate your environment with either `venv\Scripts\activate` on Windows, or `source venv/bin/activate` on Mac/Linux
 5. Then run `pip install -r requirements.txt` to install the packages

+If you wish to play with the prototype, run `jupyter lab` to launch the lab then look at the notebook **prototype.ipynb**.

 ## Setting up your API keys